yale-cpsc-419-templates/pset-1-template/README.md

 Your second program must be named `luxdetails.py`.
 This program will take as input the `id` of an object and print details about it, including the object label, accession number, date, place, agents, departments, classifications, and references.
+If the `id` is not that of an object in the database, your program must display a meaningful message and exit.

 Here are the requirements for the behavior of your `luxdetails.py` program.